-The state Office of Vehicle Fleet Management (OVFM) is the regulatory agency that oversees fleet management for all state agencies and institutions of higher education.
-OVFM has mandated fleet maximums for every state agency.
+The Office of Vehicle Fleet Management (OVFM) is the State agency that oversees fleet management for all state agencies.
+OVFM has capped the total fleet size for every state agency.
 The university complies with this regulation by adhering to a “one in, one out” policy.
 That is, one vehicle must be disposed of for every vehicle purchased or added.
 University Fleet Operations (UFO) controls this process for the university and does compliance reporting to OVFM.
 UFO also documents the purchase of other equipment like carts, trailers, boats, backhoes, forklifts, etc. In general, if the equipment is required to be registered or titled, costs more than $5K, has wheels, or uses fuel (including electricity), it should follow these purchasing guidelines.

-Upon receipt, Fleet Operations sends the appropriate department a “Request for Automotive Support” form to be filled out.
-This form indicates the departmental name that is to be put on the vehicle, the department code, the account number to be used for billing, and the vehicle contact information.
-The vehicle contact is the person who will receive all e-mail and notifications regarding the safety and maintenance of the vehicle.
+Upon receipt of the equipment, UFO will send the appropriate department a “Request for Automotive Support” form to be completed.
+This form indicates the department name that is to be put on the vehicle, the account number to be used for maintenance and billing, insurance elections, and the vehicle contact information.
+The vehicle contact is the person who will receive email notifications regarding safety and maintenance of the vehicle.
 Complete the form and send it back to UFO.

 Once the Automotive Support form is received, Fleet will inspect, register, title, license, inventory tag, and create an Equipment record in CARMA.
 We will assign it a university fuel fob (prokee), apply statutory UT decals, add it to the UT insurance policy, and create a graphics file, before turning it over to the department.
 You should request a retail fuel card if the vehicle will be fueled off-campus.
 Only one vehicle per card is permitted, as each retail fuel card is tied to a specific license plate.